The Basics of Permaculture: Our Story

 Reclaiming Food Freedom!

-New laws are being passed everywhere, supposedly for our benefit, which limit our right to healthy, nutritious food, from raw milk bans to hidden GMOs to the criminalisation of seed-saving.
+New laws are being passed everywhere, supposedly for our benefit, which limits our right to healthy, nutritious food, from raw milk bans to hidden GMOs to the criminalisation of seed-saving.

 The reality is that our once universal right is being robbed for corporate profit.
 As the food supply concentrates into fewer hands, not only is our health and food sovereignty at stake, but so is our food security, the health of the environment, and the livelihoods of countless farmers.